akashjorss/Infectious_disease_simulation_using_AWS/research/tutorial/README.md

 ***

-## What is CI
+## What is CI?
-Continuous Integration is popular software development methodology which minimises the overhead for integrating various features of a software project. <br>
+Continuous Integration (CI) is popular software development methodology which minimises the overhead for integrating various features of a software project. <br>
 Software integration, especially for big projects, is a mammoth task.
 Usually, developers work on separate features and then finally they integrate everything together to make single, functional software